noamross/jekyll-site/davis-r-users-group.md

 ### D-RUG Resources

 Sometimes D-RUG members put together useful resources and tutorials.
+Here are a few.
+More can be found under the [D-RUG tag on my blog](http://www.noamross.net/tags.html#D-RUG-ref)

  - [An introduction to `ggplot()`](http://www.noamross.net/blog/2012/10/5/ggplot-introduction.html)
  - [An introduction to mixed models](http://www.noamross.net/blog/2012/10/19/stella-copeland-on-mixed-models.html)